moonspore/examples/setup.md

 }
 ```

-Node.js mediator agent is now running and able to create connection invitations.
+The mediator agent is now running on Node.js and able to create connection invitations.

+### Edge agent on React Native
+1. Copied the `/server/afj/configs` folder that contains the VON genesis and pool files to the React Native project at `/server/mywallet/configs`
+2.